 I was born and grew up in the small historic town of Carrickfergus, on the water`s edge of Northern Ireland.
 Surrounded by the sea, I became aware at a very early age of the importance of caring for the ocean and it`s inhabitants.
 As I grew into adulthood, my sense of right and wrong ripened into a positive passion to make a difference to our planet.

 In 2006, Ian and I retired to Litchfield on the beautiful coast of South Carolina where I could renew my association with the sea and it`s precious marine life.
-From the first… Read the rest
+From… Read the rest